1) Turn the Dash Cam on

 6) Double click on 'DCIM'.
 Inside this you'll see a selection of folders.
 Inside these folders are your photos and footage.

-I'd recommend performing a battery test:
+We'd recommend performing a battery test:

 1) Take your Dash Cam inside and plug it into mains power or a computer using the Nextbase provided USB cable.